James-Cherished-Inc/roo-code-community/README.md

+# Roo Community, Welcome!

-# Roo Modes : Cherished Family
+## Roo Modes : Cherished Family

 Get my Custom Crew to replace Roo's default modes instantly in your workspace by running this single command on macOS, Linux, or modern Windows: